gdedi001/Rube-Goldberg-Challenge/README.md

 ## Overview
 This project was a chance for me to create my first fully-functional multi-platform high-immersion VR game.
 The goal of this project was to create a Rube Goldberg game that challenges players to create contraptions that solve physics puzzles.

-First you’ll import SteamVR and set up your scene environment.
-Then you’ll add locomotion, grabbing physics, and a menu system.
-With the core components built, you’ll import the Oculus SDK and create Oculus versions of your code.
-Lastly you’ll use your creativity to create a number of unique objects and levels.
+First I imported SteamVR and set up up my scene environment.
+Then my task was to add locomotion, grabbing physics, and a menu system.
+With the core components built, I then imported the Oculus SDK and created Oculus versions of my code.
+Lastly I used my creativity to create a number of unique objects and levels.

 ## Some Challenges